Every state’s favourite fast food chain: the ultimate list

 Alaska: Tommy's Burger Stop, Anchorage

-Specializing in Cajun-influenced burgers, po' boys and Philly cheesesteaks, this lively diner has won plenty of awards.
-The inside is tiny and there’s usually a line out the door, but it's there for a reason.
-The burger menu is massive; keep it simple with the Burger Stop Cheeseburger (a juicy patty seasoned with Cajun spices that fans say is the best they’ve ever had) or go for one of the weekly specials like the Sicilian Mobster, which comes loaded with mozzarella, balsamic onions, and homemade bacon jam.
+Specializing in Cajun-influenced burgers, po' boys, and Philly cheesesteaks, this lively diner has won plenty of awards in its time.
+The inside is tiny, and there’s usually a line out the door, but it's there for a reason.
+The burger menu is massive; keep it simple with the Burger Stop Cheeseburger (a juicy patty seasoned with Cajun spices that fans say is the best they’ve ever had) or go for one of the weekly specials like the Sicilian Mobster, which comes loaded with mozzarella, balsamic onions, and house-made bacon jam.

 Arizona: Carolina's Mexican Food, various locations